-Pillow like gnocchi made with sweet potatoes was a great foundation for some of my favorite tastes – the salty intensity of roquefort, the tang of sun-dried tomatoes, and the fresh fragrance of basil.
+Pillow like gnocchi made with sweet potatoes was a great foundation for some favorite tastes – the salty intensity of roquefort, the tang of sun-dried tomatoes, and the fresh fragrance of basil.
 This gnocchi with blue cheese was a symphony of bold flavours.

 And if you haven’t tried it yet, one of my favourite Italian pasta dishes, Gnocchi Al Forno.